InsertKoinIO/koin/docs/reference/koin-compose/multiplatform.md

 ## Creating Koin Scope with Composable

-The composable function `rememberKoinScope` and `KoinScope` allow to handle Koin Scope in a Composable, follow up current to close scope once Composable is ended.
+The composable function `rememberKoinScope` and `KoinScope` allow to handle Koin Scope in a Composable, follow-up current to close scope once Composable is ended.

 :::info
 this API is still unstable for now